LG xboom Bounce Speaker Review

 Music

-The LG xboom Bounce is okay for music.
-While it's capable of rendering mid-range and treble frequencies with precision, there's a notable lack of bass presence, even for a speaker of this size.
-As a result, vocals and stringed instruments have plenty of detail, but the kick drums and basslines that underpin them sound hollow and lacking in body.
-The speaker is capable of outputting stereo content without downmixing to mono, with solid directivity, so audio sounds quite consistent from different listening angles.
-While it can get quite loud for its size, there's a lot of compression at higher volumes.
-On the bright side, there are a fair few EQ modes and even a 6-band graphic EQ for advanced sound customization.
+The LG xboom Bounce is acceptable for music.
+Its mid-range is fairly balanced, so lead instruments sound accurate, though a dip in the upper mid-range can push vocals to the back of dense mixes.
+There's also a notable lack of bass presence, even for a speaker of this size.
+As a result, kick drums and basslines sound thin and lacking in body.
+The speaker can play stereo content without downmixing to mono, though its sound changes noticeably if you're listening from the sides or behind it.
+It gets impressively loud for its size, and while there's measurable bass compression at max volume, it's not much of an issue since the speaker barely outputs any bass.
+On the bright side, there are a fair few EQ modes, including a 6-band graphic EQ for advanced sound customization.

 Pros